offensive-asian/Google-Playstore-Bypass/README.md

 # Release Date
 24 Hours (March 26th, 2026, at 6 or 7 PM EDT.)

+ONLY IF NOTHING GOES WRONG OR TEACHERS/IT DOESN'T FIND OUT

 # Tested or not?

 - Lightspeed (80% working gauranteed as long as websockets aren't blocked lol)